liu-qilong/liu-qilong.github.io/contents/blog/2022-sphinx-rtd-my-optimized-documentation-workflow.md

 > [A “How to” Guide for Sphinx + ReadTheDocs - sglvladi](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/)

-My workflow is adapted from this tutorial with some personalization.
+My workflow was adapted from this tutorial with some personalization.
 Here is an example:

 ![example](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*6aMCqs93yP1FzGm7Dr-8Mw.png)